 Exploration and Understanding of the Navajo Nation

-Location: Students will stay in homestays, hogans or an inn at the Navajo Nation in Tuba City, Ariz.,and Crownpoint, N.M.
-Field trips include the Grand Canyon, Monument Valley, Chaca Canyon and Window Rock.
+Location: Students will stay in hotels, hostels and camp in tents at the Navajo Nation in Tuba City, Ariz.
+Field trips may include the Grand Canyon and Monument Valley.

 Academic credit: Two semester hours; this program and accompanying course satisfy the GO requirement.

-Majors of interest: Open to all majors but of particular interest to education, sociology, anthropology, communications, history, diversity studies, political science and environmental science.
+Majors of interest: Open to all majors but of particular interest to students studying education, sociology, anthropology, communications, history, diversity studies, political science, and environmental science.
 Students interested in physical fitness, running, camping, hiking, and gardening may also enjoy this program.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.